pingcap/docs-tidb-operator/en/deploy-tidb-operator.md

 After creating CRDs in the step above, there are two methods to deploy TiDB Operator on your Kubernetes cluster: online and offline.

-If Kubernetes version >= v1.18 && <v1.19 && [`EvenPodsSpread` feature gate](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/) is enabled or Kubernetes version >= v1.19, no need to use `tidb-scheduler`.
-Using `default-scheduler` and configuring [`topologySpreadConstraints`](configure-a-tidb-cluster.md#use-topologyspreadconstraints-to-make-pods-evenly-spread) can realize the function of `tidb-scheduler`.
-In the process of deploying TiDB Operator, you can configure `scheduler.create: false` in the `values.yaml` file to disable `tidb-scheduler`.
+When using TiDB Operator, `tidb-scheduler` is not necessary, you can refer to [tidb-scheduler and default-scheduler](tidb-scheduler.md#tidb-scheduler-and-default-scheduler) to confirm whether you need to deploy `tidb-scheduler`.
+If you don't need it, you can configure `scheduler.create: false` in the `values.yaml` file to not deploy `tidb-scheduler` during the deployment of TiDB Operator.

 #### Online deployment